wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 * legacy_ss - use the legacy single sided format
 * disktype - the disk type of the image

-The property definition for disktype parses the pased in value and validates that it's in the list
+The property definition for disktype parses the passed in value and validates that it's in the list

 ### scp.SCPTrack